neerajsurjaye/specGen/readme.md

-# Lombok like annotatoin processor
+# Lombok like annotatoin processor.

+#